Beard Meats Food: Podcast

-Moran co-hosts the "Breaking Bread" podcast with Josh Gudgeon.
+Moran co-hosts the "Breaking Beard" podcast with Josh Gudgeon.
 This podcast is also available on YouTube in video format.

 Christmas singles

 Starting in 2020, Moran has released a song every December, in most of which a pop-punk song's lyrics are rewritten with a food theme.
-All the proceeds from the sales of downloads and streaming royalties are donated to the Stroke Association, a cause which is close to him since his father's death from a stroke.
+All the proceeds are donated to the Stroke Association, which was chosen due to his father's death from a stroke.
 A music video is made for each of these songs, produced by his friend and Breaking Beard Podcast co-host Josh Gudgeon, who has also appeared in videos on the BeardMeatsFood YouTube channel.
+As of 2024, he stated his songs had made enough money to donate £20,000 to the Stroke Association.